NJ Influencer Marketing Agency Weighs In On Toddler Influencers

 There’s Taylen’s mom, who has turned her daughters Taylen (age 3) and Aleia (age 1) into Instagram celebrities through her posts.
 Then there’s Elle and her mom Linda (who post about “fashion, food and fun”), three-year old Laerta who has a trendy wardrobe and “sassy pout”, and the sons of Collette Wixom from www.ministylehacker.com, who set out to prove “you don’t have to be rich to have style,” just to name a few.

 I want to see kids being kids, not being forced to pose as hipster adults.
 Take one photo from Mini Style Hacker ,for example.
 There’s a little boy sitting by the fireplace wearing oversized black spectacles and holding a coffee mug.
 He’s way more Brooklyn than little boy.

 Such staged photos may be cute when they are random and outside the normal activities of a child’s daily life—not when taking these photos is the parent-instilled focus of a kid’s life.
 I can’t help but feel the tots are being exploited, even if they enjoy saying cheese.
 (Oh wait, they probably are told to pout their lips, not smile.)
 Are these moms living vicariously through their kids?

-Mommy bloggers have gotten stale.
+The era of Mommy bloggers has gotten stale.
 The public has caught on to their strategy of accepting free products and cash in exchange for blog posts.
 Therefore, parents had to figure out another way to get attention and free goods by leveraging social media.
 Unfortunately, these “influencers” aren’t inspiring children to grow, learn and dream.
 They’re encouraging superficiality.
 Parents always say their kids are growing up too fast and they wish they could freeze time back to when they where babies.
-So why push them to be teenagers before some are even potty-trained?
+There’s no reason to push them to be teenagers.
+Expecially before some are even potty-trained.
 Is Internet fame that important?